A Unique Learning Experience

-Georgetown's EML program prepares students to be "Global Principled Business Leaders".
-Below our EML Academic Directors, Professor Tinsley and Professor McDermott, explain their leadership approach for this program.
+Georgetown's EML program prepares students to be global, principled business leaders.
+Below EML Academic Directors Catherine Tinsley and Michael McDermott explain their leadership approach for this program.

 Leaders inspire and guide others in the pursuit of a collective objective.
-Global principled leaders define a set of ethical principles that foster the integrity and efficacy of global markets and activities and hold themselves and others accountable for honorable conduct that promotes worthy collective objectives.
-Global principled leadership requires conscious development of a moral profile and using “ethical means” to pursue “ethical end-states” that benefit all stakeholder groups.
+Global, principled leaders define a set of ethical principles that foster the integrity and efficacy of global markets and activities, as well as hold themselves and others accountable for honorable conduct that promotes worthy collective objectives.
+Global, principled leadership requires conscious development of a moral profile and using “ethical means” to pursue “ethical end-states” that benefit all stakeholder groups.

-For decades, technological advances in computing, communication, and transport as well as demographic shifts in the population have led to revolutions in our social, political, and industrial landscapes.
-Where organizations once functioned as a relatively self-contained unit in a localized and predictable environment there are now global supply chains, where modularized workflows off-shore production of goods or out-source services.
+For decades, technological advances in computing, communication, and transportation, as well as demographic shifts in the population have led to revolutions in our social, political, and industrial landscapes.
+Where organizations once functioned as relatively self-contained units in a localized and predictable environment, there are now global supply chains, where modularized workflows off-shore production of goods or out-source services.
 This “flattening” as Tom Friedman called it has ushered in unprecedented levels of competition among organizations for market-share and dedicated workers, as well as unprecedented access to diverse talents and working styles.
 Moreover, open source computing and the ubiquity of the internet have allowed more people access to more information and ideas than once thought possible.

-Quite simply the mission of Georgetown’s McDonough School of Business is to “Develop principled leaders with a global mind set in service to business and society”.
-Hence the Global Principled Leadership Fund instantiates the school’s mission.
+Quite simply the mission of Georgetown’s McDonough School of Business is to “develop principled leaders with a global mind set to be in service to business and society."
+The EML program is an extension of that mission.

-Feel free to contact our office at firstname.lastname@example.org with any questions you have regarding Global Principled Business Leaders and we would be happy to connect you with Professor Tinsley or Professor McDermott.
+Feel free to contact our office at email@example.com with questions regarding global, principled business leaders.
+We would be happy to connect you with Professors Tinsley or McDermott.